Trump criticized for significant climate change decision with potential negative consequences

 The US Withdrawal from UNFCCC: Implications for Global Climate Policy

 The United States' withdrawal from the UNFCCC raises questions about its commitment to international cooperation and its role in shaping global climate policy moving forward.
-In conclusion, Donald Trump's decision to withdraw the United States from the UN Framework Convention on Climate Change has sparked widespread criticism and concern regarding the future of U.S.
+In conclusion, Donald Trump's decision to withdraw the United States from the United Nations Framework Convention on Climate Change has sparked widespread criticism and concern regarding the future of U.S.

 This move has been labeled as 'embarrassing and foolish' by experts who argue that it undermines decades of progress in international climate diplomacy.
 The implications of this withdrawal are far-reaching, affecting not only the United States' reputation on the global stage but also its ability to influence critical investments and policies that could address the pressing challenges posed by climate change.